aaranyue/quarTeT/README.md

 1.2.5
 - Add new '--groupcontig' option for AssemblyMapper.
 Adding this option will output a folder containing contigs grouped by reference sequence (will group unassigned contigs into one).
 - Improve error report in CentroMiner module.
+- Fix a bug that '--keep' option for AssemblyMapper refers to the wrong dictionary.

 1.2.4
 - Add new '--teclade' and '--teminrepeattimes' option for AssemblyMapper to control the behavior of built-in TeloExplorer.